anujdatar/code-nautilus/README.md

 # code-nautilus

-This repo provides a visual studio code extension for Nautilus.
+This repo provides an extension for Nautilus that lets you open files or folders in applications.

-Now also provides extensions for VSCode-Insiders and Sublime text.
-And, is extensible to other applications as well.
+Allows you to add Nautilus context menu options to open files and folders in VS Code, VS Code Insiders and Sublime text, and now folders in Alacritty.It is extensible to other applications as well.
+Examples for all four are included in the `examples` folder.

+It is fork of an extension of the same name by [harry-cpp](https://github.com/harry-cpp), [code-nautilus](https://github.com/harry-cpp/code-nautilus).
+I have made several changes to add different apps with minimal effort, making this branch incompatible with the original repository.
+Check the `master` branch or original repository for original code.

 ## Install VSCode Extension
 ```bash